Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Abstract

 \section{Abstract}

-We report on reaching sub-Doppler temperatures of $^{40}$K in a single-chamber setup using a dispenser-based potassium source with natural (0.012$\%$ of $^{40}$K) isotopic composition.
-With gray molasses cooling on the $D_1$-line following a standard $D_2$-line magneto-optical trap, we obtain $3\times10^5$ atoms at $\sim$10~\textmu K. We reach densities high enough to measure the temperature via absorption imaging using the time-of-flight method.
-Directly after sub-Doppler cooling we pump atoms into the $F=7/2$ hyperfine ground state and transfer a mixture of $m_F=-3/2,-5/2$ and $-7/2$ Zeeman states into the magnetic trap.
-We trap $5\times10^4$ atoms with a lifetime of 0.6~s when the dispensers are heated up to maximize the atom number at a cost of deteriorated background gas pressure.
-When the dispensers have been off for a day and the magneto-optical trap loading rate has been increased by light induced atomic desorption we can magnetically trap $\sim$$10^3$ atoms with a lifetime of 2.8~s.
+We demonstrate the largest number of $^{40}$K atoms that has ever been cooled to deeply sub-Doppler temperatures in a single-chamber apparatus without using an enriched source of potassium.
+With gray molasses cooling on the $D_1$-line following a standard $D_2$-line magneto-optical trap, we obtain $3\times10^5$ atoms at 10(2)~\textmu K. We reach densities high enough to measure the temperature via absorption imaging using the time-of-flight method.
+We magnetically trap a mixture of $m_F=-3/2,-5/2$ and $-7/2$ Zeeman states of the $F=7/2$ hyperfine ground state confining $5\times10^4$ atoms with a lifetime of 0.6~s or $\sim$$10^3$ atoms with a lifetime of 2.8~s -- depending on whether the temperature of the potassium dispensers was chosen to maximize the atom number or the lifetime.
 The background pressure-limited lifetime of 0.6~s is a reasonable starting point for proof-of-principle experiments with atoms and/or molecules in optical tweezers as well as for sympathetic cooling with another species if transport to a secondary chamber is implemented.

-Our results show that unenriched potassium can be used to optimize experimental setups containing $^{40}$K in the initial stages of their construction, which can effectively extend the lifetime of enriched sources needed for proper experiments.
-Moreover, demonstration of sub-Doppler cooling and magnetic trapping of a relatively small number of potassium atoms might influence experiments with laser cooled radioactive isotopes of potassium.
+Our results show that unenriched potassium can be used to optimize experimental setups containing $^{40}$K in the initial stages of their construction, which can effectively extend the lifetime of enriched sources.
+Moreover, the demonstration of sub-Doppler cooling and magnetic trapping of a relatively small number of potassium atoms might influence experiments with laser-cooled radioactive isotopes of potassium.